HW 3 - Collaborative System

 You will write a collaborative drawing application for at least two simultaneous, remote users.
 You will submit code, a demo video, and a short written description.

 You can work on this assignment alone or in pairs.
 You do not need to work with the same partner as for HW2.
+You may use the Kinect for this assignment, but you don't have to (we'll try to re-distribute Kinects as necessary).

 Create a shared whiteboard application in which at least two users can draw simultaneously in a shared view.
 Your project must satisfy at least the following specs: